Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Shop for a la carte stones and beads, and make your own necklace

-Beads, Crystals & More has trays you can walk around and purchase a la carte items and if you’d like, you can DIY right in the shop.
-Beads, Crystals & More is perfect for leaving Vista with a truly personal piece of jewelry at fair prices too.
+Beads, Crystals & More is a make-your-own jewelry shop.
+You can walk around and purchase a la carte items, and if you’d like, you can DIY right in the shop.
+Beads, Crystals & More is perfect for leaving Vista with a truly personal piece of jewelry at fair prices, too.

 Bungalow 101